Skip to main content

 Essential Duties

-• Provide leadership, supervise and evaluate full-time Residence Hall Coordinators, Service Area Coordinators, and Area Administrative Support.
+• Provide leadership, training, supervise, and evaluate full-time Residence Hall Coordinators, Service Area Coordinators, and Office Support Staff.

-• Establish goals or coordinate goal setting for the year and the development of a strategic plan by which to achieve these goals using the Educate • Connect • Elevate University Strateigc Plan document and University Housing Services Strategic Plan as a foundation.
+• Establish goals or coordinate goal setting for the year and the development of a strategic plan by which to achieve these goals using the guiding university documents and University Housing Services Strategic Plan as a foundation.

-• Guide staff's community planning efforts through the utilization of student development and wellness models.
+• Guide staff's community planning efforts by utilizing student development and wellness models.
+Essential

-• Facilitate regularly scheduled business meetings; serve as a resource person for students and staff; assist with 24-hour on call/duty coverage for residence halls.
+• Facilitate regularly scheduled business meetings, serve as a resource person for students and staff, and assist with 24/7/365 on-call/duty rotation for University Housing complexes.

 • Master’s Degree (or US equivalent)